This little biography is trivial. It’s for fun. For professional material, see my work.

 Although I was geeky in high school, I mixed a little jock in there.
 National Art Honors Society plus varsity football, that sort of thing.
 Games and art remained top priority, though.
 My mind’s eye never fixed on the idea that all the reading and writing I was doing might amount to something.
 Therefore, when I went to college to pursue my dreams, I eventually graduated with a dual degree in illustration and graphic design.
 I minored in writing.
 I now know I should have taken more math.

 Some gory details of how I came to work on games and how they affected my life can be found in this post.
-The short version is that my romance with roleplaying games began thirty-five years ago.
-I’ve had a fifteen-year career so far.
+The short version is that my romance with roleplaying games began when I was ten.
+I started working on games in the early 2000s.
 For more reasons than the work, it has been great.
 I am grateful.

 (1) Photo by Georg Mir, August 2016